CoderSales/Common-Windows-Keyboard-Shortcuts/README.md

 Windows B then Spacebar then arrow keys then Enter - to expand running programs select one and open program window

+Esc then Alt Tab - to get out of running programs

 ____

 ### Accessibility